greglinch/sourcelist/to-do-list.md

 * flag outdated profiles
 	* on a profile, click to report outdated
 	* that sends an email to diversesources@gmail.com with an admin link to the profile to update

+* add prompt in import_csv asking whether you want to send confirmation email

 * avoid failures for longer-running tasks
 	* e.g. add task queue (Django celery), multithread or subprocess, etc.